informalsystems/hermes/docs/architecture/adr-002-ibc-relayer.md

 IBC protocol defines the minimal data set that must be made available to relayers for correct operation of the protocol.
 The relayer expects the data to be legible, i.e. **data should be serialized** according to the IBC specification format; this includes consensus state, client, connection, channel, and packet information, and any auxiliary state structure necessary to construct proofs of inclusion or exclusion of particular key/value pairs in state.
  - [IBC Specification] some protobuf specifications can be found under individual ICS-es, for exmple [ICS-03 connection protobufs](https://github.com/cosmos/ics/blob/master/spec/ics-002-client-semantics/data-structures.proto)

-#### IBC Querier Module
+#### Query Functionality
-IBC host state machines MUST provide query functions for all data available to relayers.
+IBC host state machines MUST expose an interface for inspecting their state.
 For Cosmos/Tendermint chains this means:
 - the IBC modules on chain correctly implement and respond to queries
   - [IBC-Modules-Rust] an implementation for some queries currently exist in Cosmos-SDK and same and more need to be implemented in Rust.
 The full requirements are detailed in section Relayer Queries.
 - the relayer needs the ability to send rpc/http ABCI queries to and receive replies from Tendermint/Cosmos-SDK